TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 In our example, we want to send all confirmed purchase orders for vendors from the specified Vendor group

-#### How reference data are managed
+#### Define how reference data are managed

 The message may contain some reference data (for example, Item or Vendor code), how this will be managed.
 Typical scenarios here :

 1. Web service accepts only a limited set of data.
 In this case, we probably need to create some tables in D365FO to maintain possible options.
 2. Reference data are stable and will be loaded manually.
-For example, every month, a user loads a list of items to a website
+For example, every month, a user loads a list of items to an external website
 3. Reference data changes quite often, and we need to develop a separate integration for this.
 4. Web service can automatically create reference data from the message.
 In this case we need include all required fields for this (for example Item name, Vendor name, etc..)

 #### Agreed error processing rules

 How errors will be processed.
-Typical scenarios here:
+Typical options here:

 1. All Web service business validations happen during a call.
 If a call is successful, that means that the document is accepted. (that is a preferred way)
 2. During the call, the Web service checks only the message format, if it is good, the message is accepted.